DuyDu-kma/kma_ctf/docs/configuration.rst

 Configuration
 =============

-CTFd provides a number of configuration options which are used to configure server behavior.
-CTFd makes a distinction between configuration values which can be configured only with server-level access and values which can be configured by those with administrative priveleges on CTFd.
+KMActf provides a number of configuration options which are used to configure server behavior.
+KMActf makes a distinction between configuration values which can be configured only with server-level access and values which can be configured by those with administrative priveleges on KMActf.

 Server Level Configuration
 --------------------------
-Server level configuration can be modified from the ``config.py`` file in CTFd.
+Server level configuration can be modified from the ``config.py`` file in KMActf.

 SECRET_KEY
 ~~~~~~~~~~
 The secret value used to creation sessions and sign strings.
 This should be set to a random string.
 In the
-interest of ease, CTFd will automatically create a secret key file for you.
+interest of ease, KMActf will automatically create a secret key file for you.
 If you wish to add this secret key
 to your instance you should hard code this value to a random static value.

 You can also remove .ctfd_secret_key from the .gitignore file and commit this file into whatever repository